 Associate Professor of Biology

-Whether working as a cell and developmental biologist on cancer cell lines or as a conservation scientist studying the effects of global climate change with high school teachers and undergraduates in the fields of Africa, Australia, China, Costa Rica, Cuba, Ecuador, Panama, and Peru, Dr. McLaughlin's overall mission is to create learning environments wherein students, at any level, are inspired and effectively learn science by engaging in real-world research.
-She is Founding Director of CHANCE, Penn State's award-winning, and international environmental engaged-scholarship program.
-She has been an active voice for the NSF/AAAS Vision and Change in Undergraduate Biology Education movement through an NSF TUES grant award and her research in developing effective Course-based Undergraduate Research Experiences (CUREs).
+Whether working as a cell and developmental biologist on cancer cell lines in her PSU-LV biology lab or as a conservation scientist studying the effects of global climate change in the fields of Africa, Australia, Bolivia, China, Costa Rica, Cuba, Ecuador, Panama, and Peru, Dr. McLaughlin's overall mission is to create learning environments wherein students, at any level, are inspired and effectively learn science by engaging in real-world research.
+As such, she is Founding Director of CHANCE, Penn State's award-winning, international environmental engaged-scholarship program, and plays an active voice in our nation's NSF/AAAS Vision and Change in Undergraduate Biology Education movement through her research in developing effective Course-based Undergraduate Research Experiences (CUREs).
 Dr. McLaughlin has been a visiting professor at Jiangnan University, Wuxi, China, for nearly a decade, researching the pollution of the Chang Jiang (Yangtze River) and the eutrophication of Tai Hu (Lake Tai) with her Chinese students and colleagues.
-Beginning in August 2017, she will serve as an appointed National Academy of Sciences, Engineering, and Medicine Jefferson Science Fellow where she will spend one year on assignment at the U.S. Department of State and USAID in Washington D.C. as a science advisor on foreign policy/international development issues.
+She is an appointed 2019 National Academy of Sciences, Engineering, and Medicine Jefferson Science Fellow, serving as a science advisor on foreign policy/international development issues within the U.S. State Department.

 Dr. Julie Ealy